 IAGDs are unique to the teacher's particular students; teachers with similar assignments may use the same assessment(s)/measure of progress for their SLOs, but it is unlikely they would have identical targets established for student performance.
+For example, all second grade teachers in a district might set the same SLO and use the same reading assessment (measure of progress) to measure their SLOs, but the target(s) and/or the proportion of students expected to achieve proficiency would likely vary among second grade teachers.
+Additionally, individual teachers may establish multiple differentiated targets for students achieving at various performance levels.

 Taken together, an SLO and its IAGD(s) provide the evidence that the objective was met.
-The following are some examples of IAGDs that might be applied to the previous SLO examples: